nmalishchak/3Queens/README.md

 The N3Queens tool will create a local SQLite database to store the results of runs.
 Upon completion of a run, a list of placed queens, an ASCII chess board, and a run summary will be displayed.
 Additionally, the best run for the problem attempted will also be displayed.
 If this is the first attempt for a given number of queens and chess board size, the current run will be displayed if it was successful.

+## Building
+N3Queens was developed using Gradle, Java version "16" 2021-03-16, with, Java(TM) SE Runtime Environment (build 16+36-2231), and Java HotSpot(TM) 64-Bit Server VM (build 16+36-2231, mixed mode, sharing).
+To build, execute either ./gradlew clean build (Linux) or ./gradlew.bat clean build from the command line in the N3Queen root folder, and the resulting distributions will be available in N3Queens/build/distributions.
+N3Queens also supports executing directly via Gradle using the command ./gradlew run --args="<N3Queens Args>."

 ## Arguments
 -n <NumberOfQueens>: Specifies the number of queens to attempt to place.
 Size of the board will be <NumberOfQueens>x<NumberOfQueens> unless otherwise specified using the -size or -BoardX/-BoardY switches.

 -size <board size>: Sets the size of the board to <board size>x<board size>.
 Overwritten by BoardX or BoardY switches